esp-rs/book/src/overview/comparing-std-and-no_std.md

 }
 ```

-Alternatively, there are a number of external dependencies which define various panic handlers for us.
+Alternatively, there are several external dependencies which define various panic handlers for us.
 Some possible choices are [panic-halt], [panic-semihosting], or [panic-never].

 These can be used simply by installing the relevant dependency, and then importing the crate: